Vicko Krstulović: Organising the first partisan detachments (1941)

 After Yugoslavia lost the war, the Dalmatian coast along with Split was occupied by the Italian army.
 On 10 April 1941, the German puppet state and Italian protectorate called Independent State of Croatia (NDH) was established in Zagreb.
 Soon after, Vicko Krstulović went to Zagreb for a meeting where the communist party planned an armed resistance.
 Since Vicko was the Dalmatian committee secretary, he was obligated to prepare and lead the resistance in Dalmatia.
 He was given only a few months to prepare.

 Vicko expressed his concerns.
-He believed that it was impossible to prepare in such a low amount of time but he was forced to do so.
-In August 1941, a few partisan detachments were sent from Dalmatian city's with the most notable one being the 1st Split Partisan Detachment which was made of 44 fighters.
+He believed that it was impossible to prepare in such a low amount of time, but he was forced to do so.
+In August 1941, a few partisan detachments were sent from Dalmatian cities with the most notable one being the 1st Split Partisan Detachment which was made of 44 fighters.
 They went from Split to the Dalmatian hinterlands.
 Their goal was to reach the Dinara mountains and connect with the resistance movement in Bosnia.
 The detachment was quickly spotted by the Ustaše militia and Italian army and engaged in combat.
 After a few hours of fighting, they were outnumbered by the Italian and Ustaše forces and were forced to surrender.

-25 fighters were captured and 13 fighters escaped back to Split.
+25 fighters were captured, and 13 fighters escaped back to Split.
 The 24 partisan prisoners were sentenced to death by NDH court in Sinj and executed by the Italians and Ustashe on 26 August 1941 at Ruduša near Sinj.

 The rest of the partisan detachments that went from Dalmatia also failed.
 Most of them were forced to retreat from the hinterlands.
-Vicko Krstulović later received a letter from the Central committee for Communist party of Croatia where he was blamed for the failure of those actions but he replied that it was their fault.
+Vicko Krstulović later received a letter from the Central Committee for Communist Party of Croatia where he was blamed for the failure of those actions, but he replied that it was their fault.
 The Central committee for Communist party of Croatia sent Rade Končar to help Krstulović organise another attempt of reaching the Dinara mountains.